Exotic209093/Exotic209093/README.md

 ## 🚀 About Me

-- 💼 Junior Software Developer based in the UK
+- 💼 Software Developer based in the UK
 - 🐍 Strongest in **Python** — automation, APIs, tooling, and backend logic
 - ☁️ Working with **Salesforce** (org setup, flows, LWCs, integrations)
 - 🌐 Experience with **web apps**, internal tools, and dashboards